FRRouting/frr/doc/user/bgp.rst

    it return permit or deny based upon the extcommunity-list definition.
 When there is no matched entry, deny will be returned.
 When `extcommunity` is empty it matches to any routes.

-   A special handling for ``internet`` community is applied.
-It matches any community.

 .. clicmd:: bgp extcommunity-list expanded NAME permit|deny LINE